swifttime/swifttime.github.io/README.md

 swifttime.github.io
 ===================

-Jekyll source for the Swift Time blog.
+Jekyll source for the SwiftTime blog.